Press Democrat -

 El Farolito Enterprise, dedicated to a quality dining experience.

-Visit these family businesses: Agave Restaurant & Tequila Bar - Healdsburg Casa del Mole - Healdsburg El Gallo Negro - Windsor Tu Mole Madre - Windsor Diaz Brothers Mole
+Visit all our family businesses: El Farolito Restaurant - Healdsburg Casa del Mole - Healdsburg El Gallo Negro - Windsor Tu Mole Madre - Windsor Agave Uptown - Oakland

 All rewards require a GO LOCAL Rewards Card.